salmanmkc/MSPGlobalCall2019/README.md

 > Applications are currently closed for talks, create an issue/contact me on [Twitter @SalmanMKC](https://twitter.com/salmanmkc "salmanmkc on twitter") if you're not an MSP or contact me on Teams (Salman Chishti)
 >**Note**: Not to be confused with the 2020 call in February

-Stream will take place here: [YouTube Channel](https://www.youtube.com/channel/UCokbgC90PVz7jrAK3FN-uSA) Come join our community here: https://msft.it/6019TnSKW
+Stream has concluded and archives are watchable here: [YouTube Channel](https://www.youtube.com/channel/UCokbgC90PVz7jrAK3FN-uSA)
+Come join our community here: https://msft.it/6019TnSKW